wdelenclos/Projet-ECFS/README.md

 ## Install

-> Pull or exctract the repository where you whant on your rapsberry.
+Pull or exctract the repository where you whant on your rapsberry.

+### Install required elements
-> Open your command line and, before launch any script, install the following python libraries and apt:
+Open your command line and, before launch any script, install the following python libraries and apt:

     pip install imapclient
     sudo apt-get update
     sudo apt-get install sense-hat
     sudo reboot

+### Settings
-> Now, you can configure ECFS (currently the comments are in french because i'm french) :
+Now, you can configure ECFS (currently the comments are in french because i'm french) :

     sudo nano start.py